Newnan Brownies

 The Newnan Brownies were a minor league baseball team based in Newnan, Georgia.
 From 1946 to 1950, the Brownies played as members of the Class D level Georgia–Alabama League, winning the 1949 league pennant and qualifying for the playoffs in all five seasons of play.
-Newnan hosted home minor league games at Pickett Field.
-The Brownies were preceded in Georgia–Alabama League league play by the 1913 to 1916 Newnan Cowetas.
+The Brownies were preceded in Georgia–Alabama League play by the 1913 to 1916 Newnan Cowetas.

+The Newnan Brownies teams hosted home minor league games at Pickett Field, which is still in use today, located within Lynch Park.

 History

 The Brownies were preceded in minor league play by the Newnan Cowetas, who played from 1913 to 1916 as charter members of the Class D level Georgia–Alabama League, hosting home games at Lee Park.

 In 1946, the Newnan "Brownies" began play as members of the six–team Class D level Georgia–Alabama League, which reformed, having last played in 1930.
-The Carrollton Hornets, La Grange Troupers Opelika Owls, Tallassee Indians and Valley Rebels joined Newnan in beginning league play on April 25, 1946.
+The Carrollton Hornets, LaGrange Troupers, Opelika Owls, Tallassee Indians and Valley Rebels teams joined Newnan in beginning league play on April 25, 1946.

 In their first season of play, the Brownies placed fourth in the Georgia–Alabama League and qualified for the playoffs, which the team would do in all five seasons of play.
 Newnan ended the 1946 regular season with a record of 68–62, as George Nix and Lloyd Brown served as managers, after Brown was signed to relieve Nix as manager and pitch for the Brownies in May.
 The Brownies finished 7.0 games behind the first place Carrollton Hornets in the final regular season standings.
 In the playoffs, Valley defeated Newnan 3 games to 2 in their 1st round series.
 Newnan player/manager Lloyd Brown led the league with a 2.17 ERA and teammate John Johnson won 20 games with 138 strikeouts, to lead the league in both categories.

 Continuing play in the 1947 Georgia–Alabama League, the Browns again qualified for the playoffs, as the league expanded to eight teams.
 The Cowetas ended the 1914 season with a record of 72–53, to place fourth in the standings of the eight–team league.
 Joe Abreu and John Westbrook served as managers, as Newnan finished 3.5 games behind the first place Carrollton Hornets in the final regular season standings.
-In the playoffs, the Opelika Owls defeated Newnan 3 games to 1 in the 1st round.
+In the playoffs, the Opelika Owls defeated Newnan 3 games to 1 in the first round.
 Newnan's Paul Brock led the league with both 23 wins and 220 strikeouts.